bacalhau-project/bacalhau/docs/examples/workload-onboarding/CUDA/index.md

 In this tutorial, we will look at how to run CUDA programs on Bacalhau.
 CUDA (Compute Unified Device Architecture) is an extension of C/C++ programming.
 It is a parallel computing platform and programming model created by NVIDIA.
 It helps developers speed up their applications by harnessing the power of GPU accelerators.

-In addition to accelerating high performance computing (HPC) and research applications, CUDA has also been widely adopted across consumer and industrial ecosystems.
+In addition to accelerating high-performance computing (HPC) and research applications, CUDA has also been widely adopted across consumer and industrial ecosystems.
 CUDA also makes it easy for developers to take advantage of all the latest GPU architecture innovations

 ### Advantage of GPU over CPU
 Architecturally, the CPU is composed of just a few cores with lots of cache memory that can handle a few software threads at a time.
 In contrast, a GPU is composed of hundreds of cores that can handle thousands of threads simultaneously.